QUICK FACTS ON THE TRIBE MANAGER:

 Name: Ryan Long

-Long is entering his 18th season of his professional coaching career and 10th within the Pirates organization ...
+Long is entering his 19th season of his professional coaching career, 11th within the Pirates organization and second in Indianapolis ...
 Spent his first six seasons as a coach in the White Sox organization (2001-06) ...
-Was part of Kannapolis team that captured the South Atlantic League Championship in 2005 ...
+Was part of Single-A Kannapolis team that captured the South Atlantic League Championship in 2005 ...
 Served as hitting coach for two seasons (2007-08) with Single-A Burlington, an affiliate of the Royals at the time ...
 Joined the Pirates organization as a coach in 2009 with Double-A Altoona and won an Eastern League Championship there in 2010 ...
 Was the hitting coach for High-A Bradenton in 2011 and '15, sandwiching those one-year stints around a three-year hitting coach tenure with Altoona ...
-Spent the last two years as hitting coach for Single-A West Virginia.
+Spent the 2016-17 seasons as hitting coach for Single-A West Virginia.

 QUICK FACTS ON THE TRIBE TRAINER: